Autonomous Search of Semantic Objects in Unknown Environments: Robot Modeling and Goal Forming

-The robot is a stochastic dynamic system and can be represented by a Markov decision process (MDP) $\text{M}_t = \langle S, A, P, R, F\rangle$ with the following components:\\ {---} $S$ is the discrete state space, representing the mean of the Gaussian distribution of the robot position.
+To account for the uncertainty in robot pose estimation, SLAM map, and robot motion, the robot is modeled as a Markov decision process (MDP) $\text{M}_t = \langle S, A, s_0, P, R, F\rangle$ with the following components:\\ {---} $S$ is the discrete state space, representing the mean of the Gaussian distribution of the robot position.
 The mean of the robot's position is discretized and clipped to the closest grid cell in the grid map $\mathbf{G}_t$ to avoid an infinite state space.

 {---} $A$ is a set of actions.
 We consider eight actions that allow the robot to move horizontally, vertically, and diagonally to reach its eight neighboring grid cells.
-A low-level controller is used to map the actions into the robot command.
+A low-level controller maps the actions into the continuous robot actuation command.